weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`ActorFontSize [ number ]`

-     The font name for text in zz.
+     The font size for text in zz.

 :Applies to:

+    .. container:: applies-to

         Component diagrams, Sequence diagrams, Use Case diagrams

 :Example:    :code:`ActorFontSize 18`: